Curious Minds: Enjoy

 The Oxford Festival of the Arts usually takes place, as the name suggests, in Oxford each summer.
 This year however, due to the pandemic, the festival has moved online and an array of free virtual lectures and performances are available for you to enjoy from home.
 The festival runs until Sunday 5th July and as the events are being recorded you can watch them live, or at a later date to suit you.
-Take a look at 'what's on' to view all upcoming events, or watch past sessions on their YouTube channel - including our very own Dr Janina Ramirez discussing goddesses and divine women of the past.
+Take a look at 'what's on' to view all upcoming events, or watch past sessions on their YouTube channel.

 Sandie Byrne, Associate Professor in English Literature and Creative Writing, recommends Project Gutenberg.
 This online library of more than 60,000 eBooks is all free to download or read online.
 No special apps are required as each can be read using your standard web browser.
 'Thousands of volunteers digitized and diligently proofread the eBooks, for enjoyment and education.'

 Join Oxford at Home - a weekly, live 'tutorial' discussing research from the University of Oxford.
 From Rembrandt’s early life, to biomedically engineered bubbles, to Shakespeare's quarantine writings, and much much more - all hosted by Professor Rana Mitter.
 Details of upcoming tutorials, and recordings of previous events, can be found on the University's website.

 Lonely Planet have created five city walking routes that you can explore using Google Maps - so you can 'pound the streets' of a new city from home.
 Discover Havana, Cuba; Split, Croatia; Melbourne, Australia; Rio de Janeiro, Brazil; and Bangkok, Thailand.